Rather-Good-Games/EmoteChat/README.md

     For AnimatorCharacterModel CancelOnMovementState is not checked so will always play in full even in player moves.

-    For PlayableCharacterModel a TopMask is included that only anmates the upper body.
+    For PlayableCharacterModel a TopMask is included that only animates the upper body.

 ![/wave](media/WaveEmoteData.png)